 Response - The proposed L shaped footprint of the new building directly references the historic building's footprint.
 The prominent gable roof form has a similar pitch to the historic building.
 Material changes and facade setbacks between the second level and third level breaks up the massing into smaller modules that relate to the historic building.
-The third floor unit has been significantly reduced by almost 300sf and is setback from the north, east and south facades to reduce mass and scale.
-The height of the north-south ridge has been reduced by $^{\sim}1$ foot and the height of the east-west ridge has been reduced by $^{\sim}2$ feet.
+The third floor unit has been significantly reduced from a 1,086.2sf unit to a 789.52sf unit, and is setback from the north, east and south facades to reduce mass and scale.
+The height of the north-south ridge has been reduced by $\sim$ 1 foot and the height of the east-west ridge has been reduced by $\sim$ 2 feet.